MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/work-with-discovery-service.md

 ### Clean up

-This sample creates no rows.
+This sample creates no records.
 No cleanup is required.